IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/7-source-to-image.md

 After you've run these commands, the file 'authors.war' will appear in the 'target' directory.

-Alternatively you can also run Maven locally, if you've [installed](https://maven.apache.org/install.html) it.
+Alternatively you can also run Maven locally or in the **Cloud Shell**, if you've [installed](https://maven.apache.org/install.html) it.
 In this case invoke the commands on your local machine:

 ```
 $ cd ${ROOT_FOLDER}/2-deploying-to-openshift